Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Mutual Information in the Small Efficiency Limit

 In the small efficiency limit, $\sqrt{\eta} \ll 0$, we can approximate the measurement SME dynamics in small orders of efficiency.
 Then, we can use the solutions to the approximate dynamics (Eqs.~\ref{eq:Lindblad} and \ref{eq:measurement_output_first_order}) to estimate the mutual information between the initial state distribution $S$ and the measurement record $A_{1:T}$.
-Furthermore, we can get an explicit expression for this estimate in terms of the solutions to the zeroth-order Lindblad dynamics.
+Furthermore, we can get an explicit expression for this estimate in terms of the solutions to the zeroth-order Lindblad dynamics using result for the binary input additive white Gaussian noise (bi-AWGN) channel (summarized below in \ref{sec:bi-AWGN_MI} and also Ref. \cite{choi2006adaptive}).